-- Click the Import GCPs tool from the Manage GCPs menu.
-Browse to the location of the GCP File, which can be a .csv or .txt file, feature class, or shapefile.
+- Click the Manage GCPs drop-down menu and select Import GCPs.
+Browse to the location of the GCP file, which can be a .csv or .txt file, feature class, or shapefile.

 The fields in the file should include the GCP Label, X coordinate, Y coordinate, Z coordinate, XY accuracy, and Z accuracy.

-- Specify which fields in your GCP File correspond to the field mapping parameters listed.
+- Under Field Mapping, specify which fields in your GCP file correspond to the field mapping parameters listed.

-If your images and GCPs have different z-values, your imagery may appear to be shifted in the map after the adjustment.
-For example, this may occur if you specified a constant z-value when defining your orthomosaic.
-To visualize the adjustment result on GCPs, use the Show GCP button to display them in the GCP Manager.
-The image shift visible on the map will be corrected after you apply a refined elevation when creating your ortho mosaic product.
+If your GCPs and the elevation source of your mosaic dataset have different z-values, your imagery can appear shifted in the map view after adjustment.
+This may occur if you specified a constant z-value when defining the orthomosaic.
+To visualize adjustment results on GCPs, click the Show GCP button to display GCPs in the GCP Manager window.
+Any visible image shift is corrected when you readjust the imagery with a refined elevation source and generate the ortho mosaic product.

 Add tie points

-After the GCPs are imported or computed, select the Manage GCPs tool from the Manage GCPs menu to open the GCP Manager, which allows you to add the tie points for your GCPs.
+After GCPs are imported, click the Manage GCPs drop-down menu and select GCP Manager, which allows you to add the tie points for your GCPs.
 In photogrammetry, this process is known as creating a measured tie point, or a tie point that has been provided to an image that corresponds to a GCP.

 - Click the Add GCP or Tie Point button to add an image tie point in the image viewer for each overlapping image.

 The tie points for other images will be automatically calculated when possible, but each tie point should be checked for location accuracy.
-To ensure placement accuracy, the Ctrl + M short-cut key can be used to switch on or off the measured tie point, and positional adjustments can be remeasured accordingly.
-When a tie point has been successfully added to an image, the gray tie point symbol will change to blue in the image viewer list and the associated GCP symbol changes from red to green in the 2D Map view.
-Use the pointer to change the location of the tie point.
+To ensure placement accuracy, you can use the Ctrl+M keyboard shortcut to turn the measured tie point on or off, and make positional adjustments accordingly.
+When a tie point has been successfully added to an image, the gray tie point symbol changes to blue in the image viewer list and the associated GCP symbol changes from red to green in the 2D map view.

 Add check points